failure-driven/blog/content/rails-camp/commit-06-welcome-to-the-game.md

 ---
-title: "Commit 6 Welcome to the Game"
+title: "Is snapshot testing test driven?"
-date: 2019-01-22T09:00:00+11:00
+date: 2019-01-29T09:00:00+11:00
-excerpt: "In our endeavour to pair with everyone at rails camp Hobart, our next pair Emily would be the lucky one to make that very first test written by Matt Patterson pass."
+excerpt: 'In our endeavour to pair with everyone as part of our test driven "The Rails Camp Project" our next hurdle as Rails developers was to navigate the always changing ReactJS landscape and make use of snapshot testing, but how is snapshot testing even test driven?'
 cover_padding_class: 'pv7-l'
 cover_dimming_class: 'none'
 featured_image: 'http://s3-ap-southeast-2.amazonaws.com/failure-driven-blog/railscamp-24-woodfield-hobart/commit_06_emily_coats_74791c0fa7e.gif'